naidihr/discourse-category-headers/README.md

 * <b>show site logo:</b> Show the small site logo if a category logo is not set
 * <b>position logo:</b> Position of the logo within the header.
 Left and right display the logo inline with the text.
 Top displays the logo above aligned with the text
 * <b>size logo:</b> Position of the logo within the header.
--- Small is 50px high similar to a subcategory box logo.
+<br>-- Small is 50px high similar to a subcategory box logo.
--- Standard is 150px high.
+<br>-- Standard is 150px high.
--- Original is the size of the image uploaded
+<br>-- Original is the size of the image uploaded
 * <b>header style:</b> Set the header style to either:
+<br>-- Box: the category header is displayed in the same style as the standard Discourse boxes
 <br>-- Banner: set the header background to the category background color and text to the foreground color
 <br>-- None: no styling
-* <b>header background image:</b> Applies if you have uploaded a category background image -- 'contain', 'cover' and 'resize' display the background within the header.
+* <b>header background image:</b> Applies if you have uploaded a category background image
+<br>-- 'contain', 'cover' and 'resize' display the background within the header.
--- 'outside' is the Discourse default displaying it outside the header, over the whole page.
+<br>-- 'outside' is the Discourse default displaying it outside the header, over the whole page.
 * <b>show mobile: </b>Show category header on mobile devices
 * <b>force mobile alignment:</b> Force mobile alignment of logo-text to the top-centre of the header
 * <b>hide if no category description:</b> Hide header if category description is not set